-Method 3.
-Windows Server 2008 System State Backup with AOMEI Backupper
+Create Windows Server 2008 System State Backup and Restore with AOMEI Backupper

-AOMEI Backupper Server is one professional server backup software designed for Windows operating system including Windows Server 2008 (R2), 2012 (R2), 2016, etc. and also supports Windows PC operating systems.
+AOMEI Backupper Server is one professional server backup software designed for Windows operating systems including Windows Server 2008 (R2), 2012 (R2), 2016, 2019, 2022 etc, and also supports Windows PC operating systems.
 It not only can help you backup the system state but also offers file, disk, partition backup.

-Besides, compared to Windows Server Backup utility that can only create one daily scheduled backup, it supports creating multiple scheduled backups: daily/weekly/monthly/event triggers.
+Besides, compared to the Windows Server Backup utility that can only create one daily scheduled backup, it supports creating multiple scheduled backups: daily/weekly/monthly/event triggers.

-It has a simple operating interface and you can backup Windows Server 2018 with a few steps.
+It has a simple operating interface and you can backup Windows Server 2018 easily with a few steps.
 Get the tool and follow the steps below to create system state backup in Windows 2008 R2.

 Step 1.
 Click Backup tab and select System Backup.
 It can also do Disk Backup, Partition Backup, File Backup, and File Sync.

 Step 2.
 You can see an interface like following screenshot.
 You can choose a destination to save Windows Server 2008 system state backup.

 Step 3.
 (Optional) Configure backup schedule and scheme based on your needs.